-Banish rude and insensitive comments at home and school by teaching kids in grades K-6 how to use a social filter.
+Banish rude and insensitive comments at home and school by teaching kids in grades K through 6 how to use a social filter.
 RJ is a youngster who always says what he thinks no matter how it sounds or makes others feel.
 RJ doesn't realize his words are wrong.
 He thinks he's just speaking the truth and offering feedback.
-RJ learns how to use a social filter before he speaks and to give positive feedback, or none at all.
-With help from his parents, he learns he doesn't have to verbalize every thought that pops into his head.
+Throughout the story, RJ is taught how to analyze social situations before he speaks and to choose appropriate words to say, or none at all.
+With help from his parents, he discovers he doesn't have to verbalize every thought that pops into his head.
 In fact, sometimes the less said the better!

-This book is the seventh in Julia Cook's BEST ME I Can Be! series which teaches children social skills that can make home life happier and school more successful.
-The skills are part of the Boys Town Education Model that has improved student behavior and classroom climates in hundreds of schools across the country.
-The book includes tips for parents and Educators on how to effectively teach choosing appropriate words to say and analyzing social situations.
+This storybook is the seventh in Julia Cook's BEST ME I Can Be! series which teaches children social skills that can make home life happier and school more successful.
+The skills are part of the Boys Town Education Model® that has improved student behavior and classroom climates in hundreds of schools across the country.
+Many of the same techniques can also be found in the strategies that comprise Boys Town's Common Sense Parenting® program.
+Tips for parents and educators on how to effectively choose appropriate words to say, analyze social situations, think before you speak, and control impulses are included at the end of the picture book.
 32 pgs.

 Published by Boys Town Press